 Facelift / Necklift

 Become your most beautiful self with a facelift procedure!
 In time, gravity, sun exposure, and the stresses of daily life take their toll on our faces: deep creases appear beside the mouth, the jawline slackens, and folds and fat deposits appear on the neck.
 Facelifts counteract these problems by removing fat and tightening skin and muscles, giving your face a fresher, youthful look -- after surgery, some patients appear as much as ten or 15 years younger.

 Who are good candidates for Facelift / Necklift?

 Facelifts are most often performed on people in their 40s-60s, although those in their 70s or 80s can have facelifts as well.
 If you feel as if your skin is starting to sag around the jowls, the forehead and generally "all over," if you look tired and physically exhausted and you, in fact, are NOT, a facelift may be right for you.
 The procedure can be combined with others (browlift, eyelid surgery, nose reshaping) for more dramatic results, or it can be restricted to the neck (necklift) if your problems center there.
 Patients who smoke, take medications or have certain medical conditions such as high blood pressure, blood clotting problems or the tendency to form excessive scars should discuss potential risks with Dr. Conkright.

 During your consultation, Dr. Conkright will discuss whether a Facelift / Necklift is right for you.

 How is a Facelift / Necklift performed?

-Facelifts are usually outpatient procedures and may be performed in an office-based facility, surgery center or hospital, typically under local anesthesia combined with a sedative.
-The procedure itself varies depending on your facial structure (i.e. where the incisions are placed, whether one or both sides of the face are worked on at once, in which order the steps are performed).
+Facelifts are usually outpatient procedures.
+They may be performed in an office-based facility, surgery center or hospital, typically under local anesthesia combined with a sedative.
+The procedure itself varies depending on your facial structure. (i.e. where the incisions are placed, whether one or both sides of the face are worked on at once, in which order the steps are performed).